pydemull/EPLPA/README.md

 contraints, the data directory has been left empty on GitHub.
 A directory with all data can be found at \[TO BE CONFIGURED\].)**

-The present directory contains all the materials required to reproduce the results of the ‘EPLPA’ project, which aimed at conducting sex comparisons regarding physical literacy scores as well as comparisons of movement behaviour metrics across physical literacy profiles in French children.
+The present directory contains the information to reproduce the results of the ‘EPLPA’ project, which aimed at conducting sex comparisons regarding physical literacy scores as well as comparisons of movement behaviour metrics across physical literacy profiles in French children.

 ## Running the analytical pipeline to get the results of the ‘EPLPA’ project with R and RStudio